-In the event that a Rater finds an item that is inconsistent with the intent of the checklists, the project cannot earn the ENERGY STAR until the item is corrected.
+In the event that a Rater determines that a program requirement has not been met, the project cannot earn the ENERGY STAR until the item is corrected.
 If correction of the item is not possible, the project cannot earn the ENERGY STAR and individual units in the multifamily project also cannot be certified.
 In the event that an item on a Caribbean checklist cannot be inspected by the Rater, the project also cannot earn the ENERGY STAR.
 The only exception to this rule is in the on the Caribbean Rater Field Checklist where a Licensed Professional may assume responsibility for verifying the specified items.
 A Licensed Professional must be a Professional Engineer or Registered Architect in good standing and possess a current license.
 This option shall only be used at the discretion of the Rater.
-When exercised, the Licensed Professionals' responsibility will be formally acknowledged by signing the checklist for the item(s) that they verified.
+When exercised, the Licensed Professionals' responsibility will be formally acknowledged by signing the checklist for the item(s) that they verified

-In the event that a Rater is not able to determine whether an item is consistent with the intent (e.g., an alternative method of meeting a checklist requirement has been proposed), then the Rater shall consult their Provider or MRO.
+In the event that a Rater is not able to determine whether a program requirement has been met (e.g., an alternative method of meeting a checklist requirement has been proposed), then the Rater shall consult their Provider or MRO.
 If the Provider or MRO also cannot make this determination, then the Rater, Provider, or MRO shall report the issue to EPA prior to project completion at: energystar.gov and will receive an initial response within 5 business days.
-If EPA believes the current program requirements are sufficiently clear to determine whether the intent has been met, then this guidance will be provided to the partner and enforced beginning with the house in question.
+If EPA believes the current program requirements are sufficiently clear to determine whether the item in question has been met, then this guidance will be provided to the partner and enforced beginning with the house in question.
 In contrast, if EPA believes the program requirements require revisions to make the intent clear, then this guidance will be provided to the partner but only enforced for buildings permitted after a specified transition period after the release of the revised program requirements, typically 60 days in length.